LaJoKoch/SynthTextGerman/README.md

 # SynthText with German Language Support
 Modified from [here](https://github.com/ankush-me/SynthText.git) to support german characters and text.
+The project was carried out during an internship at the Fraunhofer-Institute for Production Technology and Automation (IPA) in Stuttgart.

 **Scene-Text Image Samples generated with the code**
 ![German Scene-Text Samples](samples_german.png "German Synthetic Samples")